What is Diabetes?

 Diabetes Self-Management training is approved by Medicare and covered by most insurance companies.

 Saint Francis’s Diabetes Self-Management Training Program is recognized by the American Diabetes Association® for meeting national standards for diabetes self-management education.
 The program is taught by a team of professionals that includes certified diabetes educators, a registered dietitian, an exercise specialist and a licensed social worker.
-This team, in conjunction with a medical advisor for the Diabetes Education and Management Center, works together to provide leading-edge medical knowledge to people with diabetes at any stage of life.
+This team, in conjunction with an advisory board for the Diabetes Education and Management Center, works together to provide leading-edge medical knowledge to people with diabetes at any stage of life.
 This one-day program is offered monthly.
 Physician referral is required.